When I was asked to imagine and build up my ‘dream bike’, there was no doubt in my mind that I’d be creating a race bike.

 Beginning with the former, the Basso Diamante is a race bike through and through.
 The cliché ‘it corners like it’s on rails’ phrase is banned from Cycling Weekly’s tech pages, but in this case the overused phrase applies.
 A steep 71.8 head angle, and nippy 400m chainstay length combine with an aggressive geo to make a bike that just feels spot on to me.

-I’m a female amateur breakaway sort of rider weighing 56kg – so I won’t pretend I’m throwing out huge finite numbers when it comes to max power that result in epic flex – but the stiffness in the bottom bracket that gives way to just 0.2mm of movement is a notable.
+I’m a female amateur breakaway sort of rider weighing 56kg – so I won’t pretend I’m throwing out huge finite numbers when it comes to max power that results in epic flex – but the stiffness at the bottom bracket, which gives way to a claimed 0.2mm of flex via in house testing, is notable.

 At the headtube it’s 0.4mm and the ‘headstrong’ logo on the downtube makes me smile, too – I don’t pretend to be physiologically gifted, I’m pretty sure any success I have in races comes from a pure hatred of giving up.